 If you are a Welsh resident who has received treatment by an NHS care provider in England, your information will be shared back into NHS Wales in order to verify and combine with your information held in Wales.
 That information will be used by the Health Board/Trust to identify you and validate what care was provided.

 NHS Wales handles your information in the strictest confidence whenever it is used.
 We will ensure that:

 We will keep your personal information for as long as we need to, so that we are able to deliver our services and to make sure that we are providing you with the highest quality care.
 We will keep your information in line with our legal requirements and the law.
 When your information is no longer required, we will make sure it is disposed of in a secure manner.
-Further information as to how the UHB handles and processes all records in accordance with the legal requirements, codes of practice and guidance issued by relevant authorities including, but not restricted, to the Welsh Government and the Information Commissioner’s Office is contained in our records management policy and is available at the following web address.
+Further information as to how the UHB handles and processes all records in accordance with the legal requirements, codes of practice and guidance issued by relevant authorities including, but not restricted, to the Welsh Government and the Information Commissioner’s Office is contained in our records management policy.

 As described in the policy, we have adopted the retention periods set out in the Records Management: NHS Code of Practice (detailed in the UHB’s Retention Schedules for Health and Non-Health Records).
-As retention periods vary by the type of record, a searchable schedule to help you find the information that you require is available at this web link:
+As retention periods vary by the type of record, a searchable schedule to help you find the information that you require.

 To help NHS Wales